distributed-system-analysis/sarjitsu/README.md

   to go see what's wrong / different about the system behavior by instantly getting access to all the data indexed in a nice NoSQL based full-text search engine and a dynamic visualization playground.
-It further simplifies this process by providing a web interface to upload these files to!
+It further simplifies this process by providing a web interface to upload these files too!

   Sarjitsu also automatically detects the time range of the sa files to display the time-series visualizations and names the dashboards based on the nodename of your system.